JackSzwergold/Writing/memories/Finding My First Job.md

 ***

-*Getting a Job at Columbia University (c) Copyright by Jack Szwergold; written on December 26, 2017.
+*Finding My First Job (c) Copyright by Jack Szwergold; written on March 31, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*